shreystechtips/pythonbytes/projects/README.md

 - :star: **Interesting projects may be found at the (external) [Project Euler](https://projecteuler.net/) website;
 and [this page](https://github.com/robfatland/pythonbytes/tree/master/projects/euler#pythonbytes-project-in-depth)
 contains our notes on it.**
-- **Here is a project that is completely and totally [**pointless**](https://github.com/robfatland/pythonbytes/tree/master/projects/pointless#pythonbytes-project-in-depth), seriously.**
+- :star: **Here is a project that is completely and totally [**pointless**](https://github.com/robfatland/pythonbytes/tree/master/projects/pointless#pythonbytes-project-in-depth), seriously.**
 - :star: **The Pythonbytes worksheets contain challenges; and cswonders.com has projects: All listed for you on the